 How To Transfer a Car Title in New York

 In New York, transferring a car title is not only limited to the buying and selling of a car.
-You will need to transfer a car title in New York when a vehicle is gifted to an individual or when the vehicle is obtained as a form of inheritance.
+You need to transfer a car title in New York when you buy or sell a car, receive a vehicle as a gift, or when the vehicle is obtained as a form of inheritance.

 Car title transfer proves that there is a change of ownership between the buyer and seller, giver and receiver.
 So, how do you transfer car titles in New York?